espegun/good-dev-practice/how_to_pytest/README.md

 ## How does it work?
 The tests uses only the plain assert statement, but has a detailed output of which things failed.
 A test function is any function with a name which starts with "test", like "test_func".
 The test function contains the assert statements and may or may not be in the same file as the piece of code being tested.

+You can use fixtures and parametrized tests to setup input and expected output to the test functions.

 A test in it's simplest form, go more into detail in the attached `.py` files in the repo.
 ```
 def inc(x):